Presencial, Online, Streaming

 • Introduction to Corporate Compliance: Basic concepts and the importance of regulatory compliance in the business context.

-• Criminal compliance: Assessment of criminal risks and procedures for crime prevention.
+• Criminal compliance: Assessment of criminal risks and procedures for the prevention of crimes.

 • Regulatory compliance: Strategies and tools to ensure compliance with internal and external regulations.

-• Prevention of money laundering: Risk self-assessment procedures and corporate-level controls.
+• Prevention of money laundering: Risk self-assessment procedures and controls at corporate level.

 • Corporate Compliance Policy: Anti-fraud, anti-corruption and conflict of interest.